greggman/virtual-webgl/README.md

       }
     }(gl.dispose);

-You'd need to do the same for textures, renderbuffers, framebuffers, vaos, programs, shaders
+You'd need to do the same for textures, renderbuffers, framebuffers, VAOs, programs, shaders

 Or you just make helper functions and make your app call those functions that does the same tracking instead of calling functions directly on the context.
 In other words.